-Tertiary education: Mr. Speaker, in the Ministry of Tertiary Education and Skills Training, we are facilitating the transformation of our economy towards technology and innovation.
-Our programmes and activities are centred on knowledge and creativity, and these programmes and activities are being made pervasive in all sectors and segments of our society.
+Mr. Speaker, in the Ministry of Tertiary Education and Skills Training we are facilitating the transformation of our economy towards technology and innovation.
+Our programmes and activities are centered on knowledge and creativity and these programmes and activities are being made pervasive in all sectors and segments of the society.

 The Ministry, in collaboration with our institutions of higher learning, is driving this process.
+In fact:

-In fact, we are witnessing a rapid expansion of our tertiary educational and vocational facilities.
-[Desk thumping] The UWI south campus at Debe, the COSTAATT Chaguanas campus and the COSTAATT Tobago integrated campus are at advanced stages of establishment.
-[Desk thumping] Skills technology centres in Penal and in Mayaro as well as a training facility in Chaguanas are being constructed.
-The YTEPP Waterloo training facility is being expanded.
-The La Brea-
+- we are witnessing a rapid expansion of our tertiary educational and vocational facilities; - the UWI South Campus at Debe, the COSTAATT Chaguanas Campus and the COSTAATT Tobago Integrated Campus are at advanced stages of establishment; - Skills Technology Centres in Penal and in Mayaro as well as a Training Facility in Chaguanas are being constructed; - the YTEPP Waterloo Training Facility is being expanded; - the La Brea Technology Centre is being expanded and upgraded; - a Training Facility for nurses is being constructed at El Dorado; - a Caterpillar Automotive Centre is being established at Woodford Lodge Chaguanas; - a Drilling School spearheaded by the National Energy Skills Centre is in the planning process; and - an Aviation Institute has already commenced operations.

-Hon.
-Member: La Brea!

-Sen. The Hon.
-L. Howai:-Technology Centre is being expanded and upgraded.

-Hon.
-Member: What La Brea?
-[Crosstalk and desk thumping]

-Sen. The Hon.
-L. Howai: A training facility for nurses is being constructed at El Dorado.
-[Desk thumping] A Caterpillar automotive centre is being established at Woodford Lodge, Chaguanas.
-A drilling school spearheaded by the National Energy Skills Centre is in the planning process and an aviation institute has already commenced operations.

 Mr. Speaker, this Government has been focusing on the development of our country's human resources.
 We have been addressing the labour force needs across all industries.
 We are moving now to involve the private sector in our efforts for a more efficient and effective means of pairing prospective employees with employers so as to facilitate job creation and economic growth.
-We are encouraging the private sector to utilize the existing incentives attached to the

-Trinidad and Tobago industry scholarship programme.
-This programme offers opportunities to our young citizens to access postgraduate technical and vocational training at tertiary learning institutions.
+We are encouraging the private sector to utilize the existing incentives attached to the Trinidad and Tobago Industry Scholarship Programme.
+This programme offers opportunities to our young citizens to access post-graduate technical and vocational training at tertiary learning institutions.